eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 Publisher profiles
 ------------------

-Publisher profiles allows you to declare :ref:`Publisher configuration <pubsubconfiguration>` from XML file.
+Publisher profiles allow declaring :ref:`Publisher configuration <pubsubconfiguration>` from XML file.
-The attribute ``profile_name`` will be the name that the ``Domain`` will associate to the profile in order to load it as shown in :ref:`loadingapplyingprofiles`.
+The attribute ``profile_name`` is the name that the ``Domain`` associates to the profile to load it as shown in the :ref:`loadingapplyingprofiles` section.

 .. code-block:: xml